Skip to main content

 PSA Blood Test

 A simple test to detect the presence of prostate-specific antigen (PSA) in the blood can screen the prostate gland for cancer.
 PSA is a protein produced in the prostate.
-Patients with an elevated PSA level are encouraged to have a biopsy.
+Patients with an elevated PSA may be at higher risk of having prostate cancer.
+Often, a more detailed evaluation including prostate MRI may be helpful.
+Some patients benefit from prostate biopsy.
 Tissue extracted during a biopsy provides more information to make an accurate diagnosis.

 Contact Us